18th May 2020

 You, as the director, have two methods of drawing money from the company: salaries and dividends.
 Dividends are a distribution of profits after tax, so before drawing them, it is best to get some management accounts done (ideally quarterly) to see how much is available.
 Should you need funds urgently, your accounts manager can still look at your books and give you a ballpark figure to ensure that you are not taking too much.

 If you do take more than what’s available, the excess will be deemed as a loan from your company which will need to be repaid.
 If the company runs out of money, it could fail to pay taxes and incur penalties or worst-case scenario; it could end up facing bankruptcy.

 3. Using the company bank account as your own

 It’s worth remembering that the company’s bank account is the company’s and not the director’s.
 Only transactions in relation to the business should go through it, such as payments for business expenses and invoice receipts.

 Using the company card for personal purchases has no advantages and can make your life more difficult as it will have to be tracked and repaid back into the business account.
-If it’s not paid back in time, the company could miss a tax or bill payment resulting in penalties and additional interest.
+If it’s not paid back in time, the company could easily be out of pocket and miss a tax or bill payment resulting in penalties and additional interest.

 4. Not talking to your accounts manager first